Thomvis/thomvis.github.io/_posts/2015-11-26-async-swift.md

 Let's imagine what this would look like.

-Firstly we need a way to mark a type as asynchronous, like the question mark for optionals.
+Firstly we need a way to mark a type as asynchronous, similar to how we use the question mark a type optional.
 Let's use the `async` keyword and allow it to be put in front of a type.
 If it is used in the return type of a function, the function becomes an asynchronous operation.
 Any functions called on an `async` type also become asynchronous operations.

 In the context of the example that we've been using so far, let's look at how `fetchImage(_:)` can be implemented: